 Conlan personally congratulates and thanks Adonis after the fight, and the amount of respect he has for his final opponent is obvious.

 Conlan: You go and get it, chum.
 You the future of this division.
 You wear that name with pride.

 After the last fight, Adonis is asked what he would say to his father if he were here tonight.
-The look on Donnie's face makes it clear that he never thought of that question until now, and the first thing he says is that he would tell his father that he loves him, and that he's proud to be a Creed.
+The look on Donnie's face makes it clear that he never thought of that question until now, and the first thing he says is that he would tell his father that he loves him, he knows he didn't leave him on purpose, and that he's proud to be a Creed.

 At the very end of the movie, Rocky and Donny walk up those steps one last time.
 You know the ones.